a7medayman6/Todo-List-Dockerized-Flask-WebApp/README.md

 ![Image of the app from local-host](Screenshots/4.png)

 ## Features
-- Add new tasks
+- Add new tasks.
-- Mark task as finished/unfinished
+- Mark task as finished/unfinished.
-- Delete a task
+- Delete a task.
 <br>

 ![add tasks](Screenshots/5.png)